gborghesan/latex_notes/README.md

  		style=luastyle}}{}

 ```
-The code above is in a file ([listing_def.tex](examples/listing_def.lua)) that is included in the preable.
+The code above is in a file ([listing_def.tex](examples/listing_def.lua)) that is included in the preamble.

-Then, to add a snippet of code in the tex document from a separate lua file:
+Then, add a snippet of code in the tex document from a separate lua file:
 ```
 \lstinputlisting[style=luastyle,float,caption={caption of the listing},label=listing: point]{file.lua}
 ```